 Classification

-• venous blood is drained from the brain by a system of cerebral veins (vv. cerebri), which are emptied into dural sinuses and neck veins (internal jugular veins and vertebral veins)
+• venous blood is drained from the brain by a system of cerebral veins (vv. cerebri), which are emptied into dural sinuses and cervical veins (internal jugular veins and vertebral veins)

 Cerebral veins